Kevin Broll

-Kevin Broll (born 23 August 1995) is a German professional footballer who plays as a goalkeeper.
+Kevin Broll (born 23 August 1995) is a German professional footballer who plays as a goalkeeper for club 1.
+FC Saarbrücken.

 Career

 Born in Mannheim, Broll started his career at Waldhof Mannheim.
 In the summer of 2014, Broll signed for FC Homburg on a two-year deal.
 After a year at Homburg, he signed for 3.
 Liga club Sonnenhof Großaspach.

 On 28 May 2019, he signed for 2.
 Bundesliga club Dynamo Dresden on a three-year deal.

 On 4 July 2022, he joined Polish Ekstraklasa side Górnik Zabrze, signing a one-year contract.
 Broll started the season as a first-choice goalkeeper for the Silesian club, but lost his spot in the starting line-up after eleven matchdays to Daniel Bielica.

 On 31 January 2023, he re-joined Dynamo Dresden on a one-year-and-a-half contract.

 On 19 August 2024, Broll signed with PAC Omonia 29M in Cyprus.

 Personal life

 Broll was born in Germany to Polish parents.